umpolungfish/noseeum/README.md

     make install
     ```

-This will install the `noseeum` command globally on your system, making it accessible from any directory.
+This will install the `noseeum` command globally on your system, making it accessible from any directory

 ### Uninstallation